ShikOfTheRa/scarab-osd/OTHER/DOCUMENTATION/FAQ.md

 ---

-6 I have a bi-directional current sensor - how do I set it up
+6 How do I setup a current sensor
   * The information is now updated in the calibration guide

 ---